Checkmarx/kics/docs/creating-queries.md

 To improve the KICS line detection mechanism, `searchLine` was introduced.

-SearchLine makes use of json path to get the correct line information from the payload (which can be seen with the flag `payload-lines`).
+SearchLine uses json path to get the correct line information from the payload (which can be seen with the flag `payload-lines`).

 Original Content:
 ```